 Last year I made this fig and mincemeat cake for Christmas and it was so delicious that when Waitrose challenged me to make a Christmas cake with a twist this year, I knew immediately I wanted to make one with figs and almonds as the principle flavourings.
 And I was going to use some of the pan de figos I hadn’t finished from the previous year.

 Figs and almonds are traditional Mediterranean ingredients that go together very well.
 They’re often combined with honey.
 The bees can buzz off this time though as I wanted to use a British tipple instead.
 CT recently returned from Scotland but for some unknown reason, he forgot to bring any whisky back with him.
-Luckily a trip to our local Waitrose sorted out this water of life deficiency – important, as I wanted it for my fig almond cake.
+Luckily a trip to our local Waitrose sorted out this water of life deficiency.
+It was important, as I wanted it for my fig almond cake.